FactoryFixInc/kong-oidc/README.md

 ## Installation

-If you're using `luarocks` execute the following:
+Using `luarocks` execute the following to install locally:

-     luarocks install kong-oidc
+     luarocks make

 [Kong >= 0.14] Since `KONG_CUSTOM_PLUGINS` has been removed, you also need to set the `KONG_PLUGINS` environment variable to include besides the bundled ones, oidc